Żejtun: Early modern

 Around half a century after the reorganisation of the south-eastern parishes, Gregorio Bonnici, a local nobleman, bought a tract of land for the construction of a new parish church.
 The foundation stone was laid by Bishop Davide Cocco Palmieri on 25 November 1692, with Don Ugolino Bonnici as archpriest.
 The church was designed by Lorenzo Gafà, with the lateral wings being later additions.
 The church was consecrated on 11 May 1742, with the anniversary of the consecration celebrated on the fifth Sunday of Easter.
 The church became a focal point for the south east of the island, providing new and ample wall space for the artists of the late Maltese Baroque.
 Artists such as Enrico Regnaud, Gio Nicola Buhagiar and Francesco Zahra all executed works in this church.
 The latter was the most talented artist of this period, whose presence in Żejtun was secured at an early age because his father, Pietro Paolo, was working on the stone carvings within the same church.
 The two side naves were finished in 1778.

 Dome and interior view of the parish church of Saint Catherine of Alexandria.

 The area in front of the new parish church, which lay between the two old cores, was built up immediately after construction works began on the church.
 This land, known as Gwiedi, includes a number of palaces, chapels and large houses.
-Gregorio Bonnici's palace, Aedes Danielis, stands to this day on the main thoroughfare to the parish church.
+Gregorio Bonnici's palace, Ædes Danielis, stands to this day on the main thoroughfare to the parish church.
 Grandmaster Perellós built a summer residence, Casa Perellos in the narrow streets of Gwiedi, as a country residence during the feast of Saint Gregory.

 A 1791 report by the Maltese Chamber of Commerce lists Żejtun, along with Valletta and four other cities, as one of the principal trading and commercial centres on the island.
 In fact, Żejtun was a principal residence for Maltese merchants in the late seventeenth century.
 Around 19% of Maltese merchants in El Puerto de Santa María, Andalusia in 1791 came from Żejtun.
 In 1771, of the total number of Maltese merchants in Valencia, 55% of merchants came from Senglea or Cospicua, while 32% resided in Żejtun.
 Such was the city's importance to commerce that seventeenth century contemporaries requested the construction of a public school in Żejtun, as it was a city where many merchants were to be encountered.